zingale/phy504/docs/source/hardware.rst

 the data.
 The commands that it executes are processor-specific, and if we wanted to code them directly, we'd write our code in *assembly language*.
-Luckily we don't need to do that -- instead we'll code in C++ and use a *complier* to transfer our code into the machines-specific instructions.
+Luckily we don't need to do that -- instead we'll code in C++ and use a *complier* to translate our code into the machine-specific instructions.

 Data moves through a memory hierarchy, typically something like